zoejaeger/Project-3-Team-24/README.md

         - X - Debug hardware if Robot is not fit for the circuit

-        - X - Help debug & check report, plan meetings for following week
+        - Tane - Help debug & check report, plan meetings for following week

         - X - Checks code for Q1&2 enables robot to completes circuit, debug/fix if necessary